2018 Drexel Emerging Graduate Scholars Conference

 Three Minute Thesis Competition

-Drexel professional doctorate and PhD candidates are eligible to apply for the 3MT(®) competition at Drexel.
-Check out the competition rules and some award-winning 3MT(®) presentations to see if you have what it takes!
+Drexel professional doctorate and PhD candidates were eligible to apply for the 3MT(®) competition at Drexel.
+Check out the competition rules and some award-winning 3MT(®) presentations to see if you have what it takes and apply next year!

 Please email any questions or requests for more information to email@example.com.
-If you have a disability and would like to request accommodations, please contact the Office of Disability Resources at 215.895.1401 or firstname.lastname@example.org.
-We greatly appreciate 72 hours of advance notice for such requests.
+If you have a disability and would like to request accommodations, please contact Disability Resources at 215.895.1401 or firstname.lastname@example.org.
+We greatly appreciate 72 hours of advance notice for these requests.